Educational goals of the program

 At this point in the program, residents should have the knowledge and experience to more actively direct the care of patients.
 On some rotations, residents will report directly to a fellow or to the attending faculty.
 In the third year, residents complete rotations in spine surgery, orthopaedic trauma, pediatric orthopaedic surgery, adult reconstruction surgery and foot and ankle surgery.
 Experience in both inpatient and outpatient care, as well as in the operating room, increases at this level.
 Residents actively participate in more and increasingly complex cases, which prepares them for the senior resident years.

-An adequate volume and diversity of clinical exposure is available to provide a complete and effective educational experience.
-Residents perform an average of 1,500 – 1,800 cases during their orthopaedic training.
-This includes an appropriate number of cases in the following areas: trauma, adult reconstruction, pediatric, hand, foot and ankle, sports medicine, spine, oncology and metabolic disorders.
+A large volume and diversity of clinical exposure is available to provide a complete and effective educational experience.
+Residents perform an average of 1,800 – 2,100 cases during their orthopaedic training.
+This includes an appropriate number of cases in the following areas: trauma, adult reconstruction, pediatric, hand, foot and ankle, sports medicine, spine, oncology, microsurgery and metabolic disorders.

 The department's educational philosophy is to give the resident first priority in the diagnostic/therapeutic decision-making process and performance of surgery, but to have an attending surgeon always available to ensure a superlative level of patient care and to maximize the resident's learning experience.
 One hundred percent of the department's residents have become board-certified orthopaedic surgeons.

 Resident training takes place at the UC Davis Medical Center, Shriners Hospitals for Children, Northern California and Kaiser Permanente Hospital South.
-Residents complete three month rotations during the PGY-2 and PGY-3 levels at Shriners Hospitals, where they participate actively in the management of difficult cases involving children with orthopaedic disorders, deformities or diseases.
+Residents complete three month rotations during the PG-2 and PG-3 levels at Shriners Hospital, where they participate actively in the management of difficult cases involving children with orthopaedic disorders, deformities or diseases.
 All Shriners faculty have academic appointments with the UC Davis Health, Department of Orthopaedic Surgery.
 Weekly didactic case presentations and a resident library enrich the educational experience.
-The three-month rotations at Kaiser South at the PGY-4 level is very popular as it provides extensive adult and general orthopaedics exposure
+The three-month rotations at Kaiser South at the PG-4 level is very popular as it provides extensive adult and general orthopaedics exposure.

 Commitment to Diversity